verhas/javageci/DOCUGEN.md

 Snippet handling is implemented by many different generators.
 Thes are not conventional generators in the sense that many of them  do not generate code.
-They, however, implement the `Generator` interface and thus work inside the Java::geci framework and they can be configured the same way as many other generators.
+They, however, implement the `Generator` interface and thus work inside the Java::Geci framework and they can be configured the same way as many other generators.

 There are three types of snippet handling generators: